YohannDuboeuf/Excel_Keyword_Analyzer/README.md

 Excel Keyword Analyzer is a Python tool to **scan Excel files (`.xls`, `.xlsm`) for a specific keyword** in either **VBA macros** or **cell formulas**.

+be careful you can onlu search formula in english because we using openpyxl wich is only supporting english

 ---

 ## 🚀 Features